Localization in Khovanov homology: Introduction

 \subsection{Acknowledgements}

 We are grateful to John Baldwin, who suggested the problem to the second author, Eli Grigsby, Robert Lipshitz, Sucharit Sarkar, and David Treumann for much helpful input.
 The second author would like to thank Patrick Orson for organizing a learning seminar at Boston College which got her interested in space-level tools.
 Part of Section \ref{sec:burn} was developed in the course of work on \cite{oddkh} in the hope of proving (\ref{eq:conjecture}); we thank Sucharit Sarkar and Chris Scaduto for allowing us to include it here.
+We also thank the referee for many helpful insights and suggestions for making this paper more readable.

+MS was supported by NSF Grant DMS-1702532.
+MZ was partially supported by NSF Grant DMS-1510444.